Tales of Beastkin

-I sat there, just staring at her—dead—and then I burst out crying—howling in sadness and sorrow and loss.
+I stared at her—dead—and then I burst out crying—howling in sadness and sorrow and loss.

-Kuro grabbed me and Aka into his arms and hugged us tightly, and we cried—all three of us little foxkin—for our lost Mama.
+Kuro grabbed me and Aka into his arms and hugged us tightly, and we cried—all three of us little foxkin—for our loss Mama.

 Loud noises of vehicles came in the distance, followed by men shouting and then guns firing, catching our attention.
 Screams—of fear and terror—echoed across the neighborhood.
 The institute had arrived, and they won’t let us escape.

 Kuro rose and said urgently, “We have to go.
 If they catch us, they’ll kill us.”

 Aka asked, his voice shaking in fright, “But where are we going to go?”

 “I don’t know, but we have to get out of here.
 Mama wants us to be safe,” Kuro said.
 He caught mine and Aka’s wrists and pulled us up.
 “Mama loves us, and we have to do what she says…”

 I knew Kuro was right, and I reluctantly nodded my head as I wiped tears from my eyes with the back of my hand.